Get News & Updates Directly To Your Inbox

-Although 3D mammograms show some promise in improving health outcomes, there is still not enough research to determine if 3D mammograms should be the standard way to screen for breast cancer compared to 2D mammograms.
-The U.S. Preventive Task Force currently recognizes both traditional 2D and 3D mammography as equally acceptable screening methods.
+While 3D mammograms show some promise in better health outcomes, there isn’t enough research to advocate them over 2D mammograms.
+The U.S. Preventive Services Task Force currently recognizes both 2D and 3D mammography as equally acceptable screening methods.

-If you have an increased risk for breast cancer, talk to your doctor about screening tests, no matter how old you are.
-Breast cancer risk factors include having:
+If you have a higher risk for breast cancer, talk to your doctor about screening, no matter how old you are.
+Breast cancer risk factors include:

 Check with your doctor if you have questions about mammograms or other breast cancer screenings.

 Learn more about mammogram screenings in this video.

 Originally published 11/16/2015; Revised 2019, 2022

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2023 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.